ABOUT THE FELLOWSHIP

 As the selection for the Without Borders Media Fellowship is competitive, we ask applicants to provide:

-• Three examples (links) of your most relevant stories (to the pitch) published in the last one year.
+• Three examples (links) of your most relevant stories (to the pitch) published recently.

 • CV or Resume.

-In addition to the Fellowship award, MSF expects news organizations to pay journalists for their work.
-However, in exceptional cases, we may consider stipends to cover a reporter’s time.
+The grant awarded by MSF only covers reporting or travel costs.
+MSF expects and encourages news organizations to pay journalists for their work.
+In exceptional cases, we may consider stipends to cover a reporter’s time.
 If you are applying on behalf of a newsroom, please note that we do not allow overhead or indirect expenses in our budgets.
-For multimedia journalists, especially those producing news feature stories, MSF South Asia will feature their work on its website (www.msfsouthasia.org).
+For multimedia journalists, especially those producing news feature stories, MSF South Asia will feature their work on its website (www.msfsouthasia.org) as well.

 FELLOWS